dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 To allow users of client-go to easily propagate context to http requests to the API Server, golang's context.Context will be added to all CRUD methods in client-go.
 This excludes informer-based operations.

-#### Vendor the Tracing Framework
+#### Vendor OpenTelemetry and the OT Exporter

 This KEP proposes the use of the [OpenTelemetry tracing framework](https://opentelemetry.io/) to create and export spans to configured backends.

-While in alpha, controllers should use the OpenTelemetry exporter, which exports traces to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
-The OpenTelemetry collector allows importing and configuring exporters for trace storage backends to be done out-of-tree in addition to other useful features.
+Controllers must use the [OpenTelemetry exporter format](https://github.com/open-telemetry/opentelemetry-proto), which exports traces to a local port.
+This format is compatible with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which allows importing and configuring exporters for trace storage backends to be done out-of-tree in addition to other useful features.

-This KEP suggests that we utilize the OpenTelemetry collector for the initial implementation to reduce the global changes required for alpha.
-Alternative options include:

-1. Add configuration for exporters in-tree by vendoring in each "supported" exporter.
-These exporters are the only compatible backends for tracing in kubernetes.
-  a.
-This places the kubernetes community in the position of curating supported tracing backends
-  b.
-This eliminates the requirement to run to OpenTelemetry collector in order to use tracing
-2. Support *both* a curated set of in-tree exporters, and the collector exporter

-While this setup is suitable for an alpha stage, it will require further review from Sig-Instrumentation and Sig-Architecture for beta, as it introduces a dependency on the OT Collector.
-It is also worth noting that OpenTelemetry still has many unresolved details on how to run the collector.

 #### Controlling use of the OpenTelemetry library